Microsoft Outlook Multi-Factor Authentication

 - Q: How do I configure MFA for my O365 email, Mercy Connect & Blackboard?

-A: In order to access your College accounts once MFA is turned on for your account, you will need your mobile phone handy.
+A: In order to access your University accounts once MFA is turned on for your account, you will need your mobile phone handy.
 You can enable MFA on your mobile phone using SMS text messaging or by using the Microsoft Authenticator App.
 Please use the links below to set up MFA:

 - Option #1 (SMS messaging) - Click here